mtumilowicz/clojure-ring-reitit-h2-workshop/README.md

 ## ring
 * is a Clojure web applications library
 * higher level frameworks such as Compojure or lib-noir use Ring as a common basis
-* without a basic understanding of Ring, you cannot write middleware, and you may find debugging your application more difficult
+    * good to have a basic understanding of Ring
 * supports synchronous and asynchronous endpoints and middleware
     * we focus here only on synchronous part
-* A web application developed for Ring consists of four components:
+* four components:
-    * Handler
+    * handler
         * **synchronous** handlers
             ```
             (defn what-is-my-ip [request]